WLDZ/Azure-Synapse-Analytics/solution.md

 Once the data is ready, it is inserted into dimension and fact tables.
 This involves using the MERGE INTO statement to update existing records or insert new ones.

 #### 3.1 Dimension Tables
 The dimension tables store reference data to support the fact table.
-The code performs upserts (merge operations) into various dimension tables, ensuring they are populated to cater to SC 1.
+The code performs upserts (merge operations) into various dimension tables, ensuring they are populated to cater to **SC 1**.

 ##### 3.1.1 Inserting into Lego_Sets_Dimension
 The Lego_Sets_Dimension table stores information about Lego sets.
 The following SQL query merges data into this dimension table: